 Estimating exclusion should not be used in isolation but should be complemented by the other activities in the Evaluate phase of the design cycle.
 In particular, user testing helps the assessor understand how to score the demand levels of each task.

-This toolkit contains an Exclusion calculator.
-This allows you to estimate the demands that a particular task places on the user's capabilities, and then calculates the proportion of the UK population who would be excluded by that task.
+An exclusion calculator is available at calc.inclusivedesigntoolkit.com.
+This allows you to estimate the demands that a particular task places on the user’s capabilities, and then calculates the proportion of the UK population who would be excluded by that task.

 - Keates and Clarkson (2003)’s book ‘Countering design exclusion: An introduction to inclusive design’ provides more background on exclusion calculations.
 (Published by Springer)